hyutake/CRISP-prac/README.md

   <li>Added the 'status' attribute (String) to Task objects - provides a way to indicate whether the task is "In progress" or "Completed"</li>
   <li>Completed tasks are displayed separately from incomplete tasks - click 'Completed Tasks' vs click 'CRISP' (both are in the header)</li>
+  <li>Added deadline checking logic to TaskDeadline component</li>
 </ol>

 # To-do:
 <ul>
   <li>Frontend</li>
   <ol>
-    <li>Consider adding an 'overdue' checking logic to evaluate whether certain Tasks are overdue or not --> change css or smth</li>
+    <li>Implement some form of testing...?
+Difficult to really keep track of features & bugs</li>
   </ol>
   <li>Backend & Database</li>
   <ol>
-    <li>Consider using mongoose instead of mongodb driver (or just implement both xd)</li>
+    <li>Consider using mongoose instead of mongodb driver (or just implement both xd) - mongoose used by both Mukund and Matthew</li>
   </ol>
 </ul>